howtographql/howtographql/content/frontend/react-relay/2-queries-loading-links.md

 One of the most powerful concepts of Relay is called _colocation_.
 This means that a React component declares its data dependencies right next to (i.e. in the same file) where it's defined.
 This happens in the form of [GraphQL fragments](http://graphql.org/learn/queries/#fragments).

 This effectively means that you'll never write any actual GraphQL queries yourself.
-This is unlike the approach that's taken in Apollo, where you're also able to coloate data dependencies and React components - but are most commonly doing so by writing actual _queries_ instead of _fragments_.
+This is unlike the approach that's taken in Apollo, where you're also able to colocate data dependencies and React components - but are most commonly doing so by writing actual _queries_ instead of _fragments_.

 But if you're never writing any queries in Relay, how can the GraphQL server respond with sensible data?